Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

    }
    ```

-1. Verify the compute nodes have `CMN` IP addresses set on the hsn0 interface.
+1. Verify the compute nodes have `CHN` IP addresses set on the hsn0 interface.

    ```bash
    nid001160:~ # ip ad show hsn0